Grailsrocks/grails-retina/README.md

 ## CSS 'bg' mode

-This uses `background-image` along with the `image-set' function supported in latest Safari and Chrome browsers.
+This uses `background-image` along with the `image-set` function supported in latest Safari and Chrome browsers.
 It generates CSS specific to the image which is gathered together and appended to `<head>` as a single `<style>` block in the page.

 The benefits of this are that the image to load is known as the page loads.
 No missing images until page load is complete.